Ording House: 18th century

-Ording and Wolff damilies
+Ording and Wolff families

 The property was later sold to Carl Henrik Ording (1740s-1826), a former horse trader and property investor.
 He had owned Bakkehuset in Valby from 1777 to 1784.
-He constructed the inn Slotskroen at the corner of Vesterbrogade and Pile Allé in 1780-82.
+He constructed the inn Slotskroen at the corner of Vesterbrogade and Pile Allé in 1780–82.
 He had purchased a piece of land in the area between Værnedamsvej, Frederiksberg Allé and Gammel Kongevej in 1783 and constructed the country houses Vennerslyst (Frederiksberg Allé 8, now No. 12-22) and Alléenlyst (later Sankt Thomas) on it the following year.
 He later sold most of the land off in lots.

-In the early1800, Ording sold the portion of his property that faced Kompagnistræde to Johan Friderich Foltmar (1757–1821)m a son of composer Johan Foltmar.
+In the early1800s, Ording sold the portion of his property that faced Kompagnistræde to Johan Friderich Foltmar (1757–1821), a son of composer Johan Foltmar.
 In 1802–03, Ording constructed a new building on the remainder of his property.

 Ording's property was listed in the new cadastre of 1806 as No. 150B.
 Foltmar's property was listed as No. 150A.